 The gem of all Arabian lands is the United Arab Emirates.
 Until the 1970s, the nation was under British rule.
 However, soon after the withdrawal of British control, it has made an economic comeback.
 Can you believe its economy has multiplied two hundred and thirty-one times?
 This amazing turnaround is due to the discovery of oil reserves!

 The United Arab Emirates depends on oil and tourism to keep its economy robust.
-It is named one of the forty best countries for business.
-Consequently, many Indians have migrated to this country seeking jobs and business opportunities.
+It is named one of the forty best countries for starting and operating a business.

 Places to See in the UAE